 After the READ key is pressed and before the magnetic field reading is displayed, a number indicating battery voltage appears in the FIELD/TIME display.
 The indicator will display BATT and a number showing the battery voltage.
-This number is the actual battery voltage present under load.
+This number is the approximate battery voltage present under load.
 That is, the battery voltage is measured during the polarize cycle of the magnetometer.

-When operating from internal D-cell batteries, the maximum voltage will read around 13.5 Volts.
+When operating from Gel-cell batteries, the maximum voltage will read around 13.5 Volts.
 Regardless of the battery type, when the indicated voltage reaches 8.2 Volts the magnetometer will stop polarizing.
 Under this condition the "Low Batt" message will be displayed and the batteries should be replaced or recharged.

 If you continue to use batteries that have discharged below 8.2 Volts, the magnetometer may not respond to keyboard commands.
 Also, complete and accurate data retrieval cannot be assured if the batteries do not hold a sufficient charge.
-See the chapter on for details.
+See the chapter on Console Set-up and Data Retrieval for more details.

-If the G-856AX is powered from an external source the battery indicator may indicate a voltage higher than the 13.5 Volts.
-The maximum displayed voltage is 19.9 Volts and maximum recommended input voltage is 13.8 Volts.
+If the G-857 is powered from an external source, the battery indicator may indicate a voltage higher than the 13.5 Volts.
+The maximum displayed voltage is 18.0 Volts and minimum recommended input voltage is 13.8 Volts.